History

 Origins

-The story of the Seabird Island Band began in 1879 when the Indian Reserve Commission allocated the island known as Sq’éwqel as a reserve for seven First Nations bands.
+The story of the Sq’éwqel (Seabird Island Band) began in 1879 when the Indian Reserve Commission allocated the island known as Sq’éwqel as a reserve for seven First Nations bands.
 The fertile land would help these communities sustain themselves through agriculture.
-The Halq’eméylem name Sq’éwqel translates to “Turn in the River.”
-The English name Seabird Island originates from a 1858 incident where a paddle steamer called the Sea Bird ran aground near the island.
+The Halq’eméylem name Sq’éwqel translates to “turn in the river.”
+The English name Seabird Island originates from an 1858 incident where the paddle steamer Sea Bird ran aground near the island.

 Growth